 IT 103 Networking Basics • 5 Cr.

 Provides an understanding of the basics of networking to students not majoring in Network Support.
 Topics include: network topologies, media, protocols, hardware and software.
 This class also covers content listed for the COMPTIA Network+ exam.
 Course includes practical experience and business case studies.
-Prerequisite: Placement by assessment into ENGL 089.
-Completion of ENGL 092 or 093.
+Prerequisite: Placement by assessment into ENGL& 101 or completion of ENGL 092 or 093 with a C or better.
 Recommended: BTS 161 or equivalent work experience.

 After completing this class, students should be able to:

 - Describe the history and evolution of networking.